 Problems arise when:

-- ❌ The jurisdiction does not match incorporation
+- ❌ The jurisdiction doesn't match the company's place of incorporation

 Virtual office vs PO Box (legal distinction)